twilio/video-quickstart-ios/ReplayKitExample/README.md

 1. Screencast mode (In-App Conferencing).
 This setting preserves resolution (detail) over all else.
 The input from ReplayKit is always capped at 15 fps, and is not downscaled.
 2. Video mode (Broadcast Extension).
 This setting balances spatial and temporal resolution, and is content aware.
 When app content is shown, the input is capped at 15 fps.
 However, when playback of 24 fps video content is detected the input cap is raised to preserve the native cadence of the video.
 3. Real-time [Inverse Telecine (IVTC)](https://en.wikipedia.org/wiki/Telecine#Reverse_telecine_(a.k.a._inverse_telecine_(IVTC),_reverse_pulldown)).
-The source removes duplicate frames when it detects a sequence of 24 frame / second content with 3:2 pulldown.
+The source removes duplicate frames when it detects 24 frame / second content with 3:2 pulldown applied.
 Some apps (that do not use AVPlayer for playback) perform a telecine by drawing the same frame to screen multiple times.
 4. A helper method to generate `EncodingParameters` and `VideoFromat` configuration based upon `VideoCodec` information and operating mode.

 **ExampleReplayKitAudioCapturer**